 Differences Between Ativan vs Xanax

 Of course, these two medicines aren’t identical though.
 For instance, the effects of Ativan often peak in six hours and last for 15.
-Meanwhile, Xanax kicks in quicker within two hours but lasts for just 12.
+Meanwhile, Xanax kicks in quicker, typically within two hours, but lasts for just 12.
 Generally, the looks of Ativan vs Xanax are different.
 To explain, Ativan is a round white pill while Xanax is an oval blue or white pill.